willhansen/kotlin/kotlin-native/HACKING.md

 ### Using different LLVM distributions as part of Kotlin/Native compilation pipeline.

 `-Xllvm-variant` compiler option allows to choose which LLVM distribution should be used during compilation.
-The following values are supported:
+The following konstues are supported:
 * `user` — The compiler downloads (if necessary) and uses small LLVM distribution that contains only necessary tools.
 This is what compiler does by default.
 * `dev` — The compiler downloads (if necessary) and uses large LLVM distribution that contains additional development tools like `llvm-nm`, `opt`, etc.
 * `<absolute path>` — Use local distribution of LLVM.